 I’ve wanted to commission a song cycle of Jèrriais ever since my final year at the Guildhall School of Music and Drama.
 As a part of my course I had to devise and manage a project so I decided to delve into Jersey’s rich musical history and wasn’t disappointed with what I found!
 The unique position of the Channel Islands has meant we’ve benefited from influence from both sides of the Channel, and equally people from all art forms have found great inspiration from our beautiful Island.
 As I looked more closely into some of these influences, I discovered that the project was following an impressive musical lineage which included composers who had set the words of the exiled Victor Hugo, Claude Debussy, who holidayed in Jersey, poet laureate John Masefield and composer John Ireland, a frequent visitor to the Channel Islands, where he was ultimately evacuated from just before the occupation.
 It’s the social, cultural and historical commentary and importance of these works that also piqued my interest and that’s why I wanted to commission a piece written in Jèrriais, by a Jersey composer to be performed by Jersey musicians for her people.

 “I decided to delve into Jersey’s rich musical history and wasn’t disappointed with what I found!”

-Passionate about music in the community I am also developing a series of educational workshops to run alongside the premier getting local children involved in making music and singing in Jèrriais!
+Passionate about music in the community I am also developing a series of educational workshops to run alongside the premiere getting local children involved in making music and singing in Jèrriais!